 With so many competing brands producing amazing paddles right now, there's more choice than ever before.
 Personally, I've never seen better options at the $100 price point.
 From all-court gems to spin wizards, the paddles I've listed here give some of the most expensive offerings a run for their money.

-I picked the 11SIX24 Pegasus Jelly Bean as number one because it has the best control, spin, and forgiveness.
+I picked the Vatic Pro V-SOL Pro as number one because it offers Gen 4 tech at a budget price ($99.99 with our exclusive discount), with a little of everything you need to play competitively.
 Take a look at all the paddles here, though, because they all offer something different.

 Best paddles under $100 at a glance